fhstp/UnityImport3D/README.md

 ```

 **Important Note**
-The target version of Unity has an issue with package-version validation which
+The target version of Unity has an issue with assembly-version validation which
 produces the following errors on installation:

 ```